 Parallel Computing Toolbox™ lets you solve computationally and data-intensive problems using multicore processors, GPUs, and computer clusters.
 High-level constructs—parallel for-loops, special array types, and parallelized numerical algorithms—let you parallelize MATLAB® applications without CUDA or MPI programming.
 You can use the toolbox with Simulink® to run multiple simulations of a model in parallel.

-The toolbox provides twelve workers (MATLAB computational engines) to execute applications locally on a multicore desktop.
-Without changing the code, you can run the same application on a computer cluster or a grid computing service (using MATLAB Distributed Computing Server™).
+The toolbox lets you use the full processing power of multicore desktops by executing applications on workers (MATLAB computational engines) that run locally.
+Without changing the code, you can run the same applications on a computer cluster or a grid computing service (using MATLAB Distributed Computing Server™).
 You can run parallel applications interactively or in batch.

 Parallel for-loops (parfor) for running task-parallel algorithms on multiple processors